ItsRDz/DreamtechComputing/README.md

 # Dreamtech Computing
 A conceptual website for a company that purveys computing services.
 <br />
-Technology used: HTML, CSS, JavaScript
+Tools used: HTML, CSS, JavaScript
 <br />
 Creator: Richard Depaz